16 Tips for Better Customer Development Interviews in B2B

 Mastering Face-to-Face Customer Development Interviews

-Mastering customer interviews – especially face-to-face – takes time and practice.
+Mastering customer interview techniques – especially face-to-face – takes time and practice.

 The body language, attitude, and office space of your early adopters can give you great cues to improve your interviewing techniques.
 Here’s what to look for: